pchemguy/spec-kit/templates/capabilities/capabilities.md

 A **capability** is a coarse functional or form-factor area that reflects something an end user would recognize, intentionally use, access, rely on, or care about.
 Capabilities form a concise, user-centric map of the target scope and identify the major kinds of value, access, behavior, or experience described or strongly implied by the target description.

+A **capability candidate** is a provisional capability inferred from one or more capability signals during decomposition.
+Capability candidates are identified, classified, grouped, split, revised, or rejected before the final capability set is returned.

 The LLM MUST:

 - use capability signals as the grounding basis for all capability identification and classification;